openrsp/openrsp/doc/tutorial/openrsp_introduction.rst

 Briefly, to use OpenRSP, one has to provide:

+#. perturbations,
 #. functions for evaluating overlap integrals,
 #. different one-electron operators,
 #. different two-electron operators,
 #. different exchange-correlation functionals,
 #. nuclear Hamiltonian,
-#. linear response equation solver,
+#. linear response equation solver.
-#. perturbations.

 The reference state (usually the ground state), and excited states (if calculating residues) are sent to OpenRSP APIs as input arguments.